Jb05s/jb05s.github.io/_posts/Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 1. Ring 0 (Kernel Mode); which is the most privileged
 2. Ring 3 (User Mode); which is the least privileged

-User Mode (CPL3)
----
-This mode doesn't allow access to operating system code or data, and is denied access to system hardware.
-If a crash occurs in this mode, the system is not effected, only in the application where the error occurred.

-Kernel Mode (Privileged) (CPL 0)
----
-In this mode, it has complete access to the kernel and device drivers.
-Additionally, this mode is allowed to access all system resources.
-Any unhandled exception in kernel mode can result in a system crash, infamously known as the Blue Screen of Death (BSoD).

 Here's some key differences between User Mode and Kernel Mode:
 1. User Mode (CPL 3)
 	- Cannot directly access hardware